Statistical proof of the Surname’s origin

 The distribution of a particular set of data is plotted on a map and a circle is drawn which surrounds half the distribution of the name within it and half outside it.
 The position is this circle is adjusted so that the ratio of half and half is maintained, but the circle’s radius is reduced to a minimum value.
 The theoretical point origin of the family is the center of the circle with the smallest radius.

-This analysis was carried out using the data in the 1988 IGI microfiche (Births and Marriage collected from UK parish registers by the Mormons) which had an average date of 1801.
+This analysis was carried out using the data in the 1988 IGI microfiche (Birth and Marriage collected from UK parish registers by the Mormons) which had an average date of 1801.
 This is shown by the green circle.
-This centre is Ellastone, Staffs, 9 miles from Alstonfield.
+This centre is Ellastone, Staffs, 9 miles from Alstonefield.
 Half of all the then recorded Titterton Births and Marriages were inside this circle.

 The results for both sets of data, shown on the map are in general agreement.
 This circle is smaller than the telephone directory one because in 1801 the Tittertons had not spread out as far as they had by 1972.